vinnieOrdobas/Code-Institute-MS3-team-tracker/README.md

 >
 > ##### Colours
 >
-> - For the nav bar I've opted for a blue-grey tonality(#455a64) to create a contrast with the mild palettes I've used for the background.
+> - For the navigation bar I've opted for a blue-grey tonality(#455a64) to create a contrast with the mild palettes I've used for the background.
 > - For collapsible headers, profile cards, control panels and team cards I've chosen a darker blue-grey tone (#263238)
-> - For body text, I've used a combination of shades of black for mild-coloured backgrounds - white for darker backgrounds.
+> - For body text, I've used a combination of shades of black for mild coloured backgrounds - white for darker backgrounds.
 > - For the buttons in the control panel, please refer to the table below:

 | Button      | Colour |